 Contents:

-As the clock ticks ever closer to A Level Results Day, you may find yourself experiencing a whirlwind of emotions.
-The anticipation, the excitement, the nerves – it’s all part of the journey.
-While it’s natural to feel Results Day anxiety, there are a number of steps you can take to help manage the stress.
+As the clock ticks ever closer to Results Day, you may find yourself experiencing a whirlwind of emotions.
+The anticipation, the excitement, the nerves—it’s all part of the journey.
+While Results Day anxiety is completely normal, there are a number of steps you can take to help manage the stress.

 1. Bring someone with you

-Whether it’s a family member, a close friend, or a teacher, having someone with you to collect your A Level results can help alleviate nerves and provide invaluable support and reassurance.
+Whether it’s a family member, a close friend, or a teacher, having someone with you when you collect your GCSE or A Level results can help alleviate nerves and provide invaluable support and reassurance.

 Focus on your own achievements and progress, and try to avoid comparisons.
 Remember that everyone’s academic journey is different.
-Judge yourself and your results by your own standards, no one else’s.
+Judge yourself and your results by your own standards, not by anyone else’s.
 If being around peers is going to cause you undue stress, then open your results in a more private setting, such as outside or in the car.

-Speaking of comparisons, it’s also probably a good idea to stay away from social media.
+Speaking of comparisons, it’s also probably a good idea to stay away from social media, which can often heighten Results Day anxiety.

 3. Preparation is key